DeliaMacias/ionic-sendSMS/README.md

-# Ionic v4 Tutorial: Photo Gallery app
+# Ionic v4 Tutorial: SendSmS & callNumber

-A tutorial app that walks the user through creating a Photo Gallery app.
-We begin with the Ionic "tabs" starter app, incrementally converting the About tab to a Photo Gallery experience.
+Using a Photo Gallery app repositories

 ## Structure
-The complete source code is contained within.
-Please follow along with the [complete guide here](https://ionicframework.com/docs/angular/your-first-app).
+Tab 3 content is about send sms and callnumber.
+Credits reserved

 ## How to Run Locally
 * Clone this repo.